Impacts of GMO Crops

 - A troubling rise in fungicide spray applications on corn; and

-- Spread of insects resistant to the Bt toxins produced by GE-Bt corn, coupled with insecticide applications made as a tactic to forestall the spread of Bt-resistance insects.
+- Spread of insects resistant to the Bt toxins produced by GE-Bt corn, coupled with insecticide applications to forestall the spread of Bt-resistance insects.